zyzyx02/LLMemotions/README.md

 ## Datasets

 The event log CSV files used in the study are located in the `datasets/` folder.
 Each file corresponds to one experimental condition (DPY × narrative history).
 The `merged_event_logs_dialogue_only.csv` file contains pooled dialogue events across all conditions and is used as input for the sentiment analysis notebooks.

+The `reanalysis/` folder contains a supplementary analysis script (`reanalysis.py`) and its outputs.
+This script re-runs sentiment comparisons on the valid dialogue subset (excluding empty LLM outputs and unlabeled rows) and reports direction consistency between the full and valid datasets.

 ---